 Interest under section 234 C

 234 C will be applicable if you don’t pay your advance taxes in regular installments.
-As per the Income Tax Act, you’re suppose to pay 30% of your advance tax by 15th Sep, 60% by 15th December and 100% by 15th March.
+As per the Income Tax Act, you’re supposed to pay 15% of advance tax by 15 Jun, 30% of your advance tax by 15th Sep, 60% by 15th December and 100% by 15th March.
 Let’s see it through some examples.

 Mr. Khushal is running a garments shop.
 Tax Liability of Mr. Khushal is Rs 45,500.
 He has paid advance tax as given below: